1. Gatorade and Propel

 In 2020, PepsiCo bought Las Vegas-based energy drink maker Rockstar for $3.85 billion.
 It inked an exclusive distribution deal with Bang Energy that year, as well — however, the relationship has since fallen through, and Bang is now suing Pepsi for misconduct.

-1. Lots of other soft drinks
+18. Variety of soft drinks

 In the battle for soft drink supremacy against arch-rival Coca-Cola, PepsiCo brings plenty of backup.